What to do When Your Child is Absent from School

 What to do When Your Child is Late to School

-- All students must sign in at Student Reception as soon as they arrive at school, before they go to class.
+- All students who arrive at school after the bell goes at 8.45 am must sign in at Student Reception as soon as they arrive at school, before they go to class.
 They will be issued with a late note to present to their class teacher.

-When your child is late for school, please provide the school office with a written note/email (email@example.com) explaining the lateness.
+- If your son is late for school, parents/carers must provide the school office with a written note/email (firstname.lastname@example.org) explaining the lateness in order for it to be recorded as an Explained Late Arrival.
 This note should be signed and dated by the parent/carer.
+(An appointment card from a medical provider will also be accepted).
 Where possible the note should be provided when your child arrives at school.
 If not, the note/email should be provided on the next school day.
-If after seven school days an explanation has not been provided, the lateness will be recorded as A-Unexplained or Unjustified regardless of whether a subsequent explanation would have been acceptable to the Principal.
+If the lateness has not been explained by the next school day, the lateness will be recorded as Unexplained Late Arrival.

 Applications for Leave in Advance

-- A note must be submitted to your son’s Tutor Teacher at least two weeks prior to the leave, indicating the reason.
+- A note must be submitted to your son’s Home Room Teacher at least two weeks prior to the leave, indicating the reason.

 - Leave may be granted for reasons such as: